syncfusion-content/javascript-docs/js/api/global.md

 ### TextAlign
 {:#enum:textalign}

-Gets or sets a value that indicates to align the text within the column
+Specifies whether the text in the object is left-aligned,right-aligned,centered.

 #### Properties

-Gets or sets a value that indicates to align the text within the column
+Specifies whether the text in the object is left-aligned,right-aligned,centered.

 <table class="props">
 <thead>